TodePond/DreamBerd/README.md

 print("Hello world")?
 ```

-You might be wondering what DreamBerd 3 uses for the 'not' operator, which is an exclamation mark in most other languages.
+You might be wondering what nDreamBerd uses for the 'not' operator, which is an exclamation mark in most other languages.
 That's simple - the 'not' operator is a semi-colon instead.

 ```java
 if (;false) {